armybrat78/Neighborhood_Map/README.md

 ###### Google Maps API

 The [Google Maps API](https://github.com/udacity/ud864) course had a plethora of information that I was able to implement for this project

+#### Known Bug

+The ** Kalapaki Beach ** location does not have a Wikipedia page; therefore, rather than have an error alert message, the * Kauai * Wikipedia page was used for the search.